 Individuals can independently book trekking permits by applying directly to UWA via Email and Telephone obtainable from their website.
 This option however requires a lot of patience since it turns out a frustration to many.
 If you are buying gorilla tracking permits directly from UWA, you will need to send them the bank payment confirmation email.

-What most travellers don’t realize is that UWA is a Government agency, - email of telephone conversations prompt as it would be with an individual or Tour Operator.
+What most travellers don’t realise is that UWA is a Government agency, - email of telephone conversations prompt as it would be with an individual or Tour Operator.
 You hear people raising complaints of no response, unable to get through and inaccuracies ….
 Anyhow, is this the norm for managing government business in developing countries?
 The answer to that is obviously no!

 There is a secrete here – it is a deliberate policy to protect and promote Uganda Tour Operators.
 Thus you can only easily acquire gorilla permits through a local Tour Operator plus it even makes work a lot easy for them.
 Also, since most Tour Operators in country are usually based in Kampala, it is easy for them to buy permits and follow them up.